ChristineTham/christham-hugo/content/en/about/background/my-great-grandfather/index.md

 >The N.S.
 Tham Clansmen Association
 >The Tham Clansmen Association of Malaysia
 >On 2nd May 1999

+## Jalan Kapitan Tam Yeong

+Today, there is a street named after my great grandfather.
+Jalan Kapitan Tam Yeong is a road on the northern part of downtown Seremban.
+It connects Jalan Tun Dr Ismail to Jalan Leftenan Adnan.
+In between, it also forms junctions with Jalan Dato Bandar Tunggal, Jalan Seng Meng Lee and Jalan Yam Tuan.

+{{< openstreetmap latitude="2.72986" longitude="101.93829" zoom="18" >}}

 This watercolour painting of Japan Kapitan Tam Yeong is by [Azman Nor](https://azmannor.com)